marwahaha/standard-work-app/README.md

 The following is an overview of the structure and tooling used in constructing this software.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Architecture

 This app uses and architectual pattern called Flux.
 Flux is implemented with a tiny library called [Redux](https://redux.js.org/introduction/motivation).
 Reading the redux documentation will help with understanding this.
-Note: with 500,000 downloads / day, redux is one of the most downloaded JavaScript packages.
-React just hit 5M downloads/week, while redux is around 3M. https://www.npmjs.com/package/react

-## Quirks / Other
+## Overview

 - API Request handles the interface with the api
 - The NetworkHandler is a redux action creator that runs the IsFetching => Success => Error process for every request/response.
 It calls the api request to do this.
 - The response handler formats the response in the proper format and can generate a JSON error object based on a network error if the api is not available.

-## Development

-- In apiRequest.js comment out the credentials: 'include' line in apiRequest.js
-- In Login.js, change Cookies.get('wrightnet_user_token') to the hardcoded value of a cookie ID obtained via loging into sw.wrightmfg.com
-- In netWorkHandler.js, uncomment the adding of a user id in every request.

 ## Source Organization